How to Overcome Temptation

 Matthew 4:5-7 Then the devil took him to the holy city and had him stand on the highest point of the temple.
 “If you are the Son of God,” he said, “throw yourself down.
 For it is written: “‘He will command his angels concerning you, and they will lift you up in their hands, so that you will not strike your foot against a stone.’”
 Jesus answered him, “It is also written: ‘Do not put the Lord your God to the test.’”

-• Three times in the wilderness temptations by the devil, Jesus countered the temptations with “It is written!”
+- • Three times in the wilderness temptations by Satan, Jesus countered the temptations with “It is written!”
 The word of God from the Bible is a powerful weapon in resisting temptation.
 Learn the word and quote it in the face of your temptations.
-That is how Jesus conquered Satan’s strategies, and that is how you can too.
+That is how Jesus conquered the devil's strategies, and that is how you can too.

 1 Corinthians 10:12-14 So, if you think you are standing firm, be careful that you don’t fall!
 No temptation has overtaken you except what is common to mankind.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can endure it.